Update for Gurobi 9.0.1

-When solving models on a Compute Server (including Gurobi Instant Cloud), you should try to minimize the communication overhead especially if the compute server is not on your local network.
+When solving models on a Compute Server (including Gurobi Instant Cloud), it is important to minimize the communication overhead, especially if the compute server is not on your local network.
 In particular, you should try to make as few calls to the server as possible when retrieving information.

 For example, to collect solution values of all variables, you could call:

 X_single = [v.X for v in m.getVars()] # time: 0.05s